Business Mobility Group

 Regional Movement Alert System (RMAS): The BMG is contributing to the APEC Consolidated Counter-Terrorism and Secure Trade Strategy, including through exploring the future strategic direction of the Regional Movement Alert System (RMAS) which will provide a real-time travel document validation service between economies.
 The RMAS Management Board continued work on a communications package, which provides interested economies with updated information on the system’s functionality and its benefits.

-The APEC Business Travel Card
+Russia joins the APEC Business Travel Card Scheme

 As a major support to business mobility, the ABTC provides bona fide business travellers with pre-cleared entry to participating APEC economies.
 The ABTC holders enjoy fast-track entry and exit through special APEC lanes at major airports, and multiple short term entries to these economies.